-Project Management for Professional Services is for anyone who needs to understand the fundamentals of Project Management applied to professional services like consultants, designers, or lawyers.
+Project Management for Professional Services is for anyone who needs to understand the fundamentals of Project Management applied to professional services like consultants, designers, or attorneys.
 If you are a property owner or manager, builder or developer, designers, construction contractor, product manufacturer, insurance or legal professional, you probably manage the work of professionals.
 If you are like most people, you rely more on the "hope and prayer" management method.
 This presentation is a high-level outline of a step-by-step method for planning, executing, and comparing plan to performance during execution and after project conclusion.

-Successful management of projects is hard, especially with lots of parties involved and more things to do than you can keep together in your mind, or even in your dayplanner.
-A Project Management system is the closest thing we have to a guarantee of success.
+Successful project management is challenging, especially when the requirements change over time, many parties and stakeholders are involved, and you need to not only track your own next actions, but the next actions of others.
+Utilizing a Project Management system is the closest thing to a guarantee of success.
 The science of project management is well developed for large projects.

-We re-engineered this body of knowledge into a system and discipline that integrates planning, execution, change management, invoicing and comparing plan to performance.
+At PFCS, we have targeted and concentrated this body of knowledge into a system and discipline that integrates planning, execution, change management, invoicing and performance measurement.